zpaolo11x/Arcadeflow/README.md

 Arcadeflow is heavily configurable, please take some time to go through the option and you'll see you can tailor it to most of your needs.

-## What's new in v 15.8 #
+## What's new in v 15.9 #

-- Added 12 new retro computer systems
+- Added new manufacturer logos
+- Updated German translation (thanks ScherzKeks)
-- Fixed issue with CRC scraping
+- Fixed progress bar with overscan
+- Code cleanup

 ## Emulator system identifier #